Aask42/particleTetris/README.md

 Play-Tetris
 ```

-- Note, there is NO progression of time, and there are bugs on the line clear function
+- Note, ~~there is NO progression of time, and there are bugs on the line clear function~~
+- Note: The progression of time is locked to 1 second per movement down.
+Will add levels later on.
 - Enjoy!

 ## Screen Shot Example